kyma-project/kyma/docs/application-connector/docs/030-gs-application-connector.md

 ---
-title: Run Application Connector on Minikube
+title: Set up a Remote Environment on local Kyma installation
 type: Getting Started
 ---

-This Getting Started guide shows you how to run a new Application Connector on Minikube.
+This Getting Started guide shows you how to set up a Remote Environment in a local Kyma installation.

 To integrate a new Remote Environment marked as `Production`, you can use the following values:
 * **sourceEnvironment** = `production`